bodokaiser/node-shortify/README.md

 // your module.exports source code
 ```

-You may also do the same with `import` in ES6:
+You can do the same with `import` in ES6:

 ```
 import bar from "foo/bar";